maxicozy/mltrennung/README.md

 ### Tested environment of the prototype

-We did only use the code on a M1 Macbook with high sierra, but it should work fine with older MacOS and Windos aswell
+We did only use the code on a M1 Macbook with high sierra, but it should work fine with older MacOS and Windows aswell

+### Used hardware

+- Node MCU
+- 5 jumpers
+- 4 220 Ω resistors
+- 4 leds
+- breadboard
+- webcam

 ### Used software